 If you are looking for a free Shopify theme we recommend you two sources.

 - Shopify theme store – The official theme store of Shopify also offers a few free Shopify themes that you can use for your store.
-These themes look good and fully functional.
-The only flip side is there are lots of Shopify stores already using these themes.
+These options look good and fully functional.
+The only flip side is there are lots of Shopify stores already using one of these.
 If you do not heavily customize your own store, chances are your store will look similar to many other Shopify stores.
 Moreover, the support for free themes is quite limited.

 Paid Shopify Themes

-While several theme houses excel in Shopify themes, below are the theme stores where you can find fantastic premium themes to choose from.
+While several theme houses excel in Shopify themes, below are the stores where you can find fantastic premium Shopify themes to choose from.

 I am not listing any specific premium Shopify theme here.
 But if you need a ready list, we recommend you to read our article on the best premium Shopify themes.